5jt/dyalog-cookbook/manuscript/06_configSettings.md

 MyApp doesn't need the Windows Registry at this point.
 We'll store its configurations in configuration files.

-I> Note that the Windows Registry is still an excellent choice for saving user-specific stuff like preferences, themes, recent files etc.
+I> Note that the Windows Registry is still an excellent choice for saving user-specific stuff like preferences, themes, recent files etc. However, you have to make sure that your user has permission to write to the Windows Registry - that's by no means a certainty.

 ## INI, JSON, or XML configuration files?